 A non-resident that carries on business in Canada may be required to register for GST/HST purposes and be liable to collect and remit the GST/HST.
 A non-resident that is required to register, but that does not have a permanent establishment in Canada, is required to post a recoverable security with the CRA on registering for GST/HST purposes.

 In addition to the GST, the province of Québec imposes a VAT in the form of the Québec sales tax (QST) at a rate of 9.975 per cent.
+A non-resident that carries on business in Québec may be required to register for QST collection and remittance.
 The QST is administered by a separate tax authority under legislation distinct from the GST/HST, such that a separate registration is required.
 The tax base, exemptions and recoverability are similar to that of the GST/HST.

 b.
 Taxable Canadian property

 A non-resident is generally taxed in Canada on any capital gain from the disposition of "taxable Canadian property."